Is White Rice Healthy? Here's What a Dietitian Has to Say

 Here's the nutrition breakdown for 1 cup of cooked long-grain enriched white rice :

 - 28g carbohydrates

 Here's the nutrition breakdown for 1 cup of cooked long-grain enriched brown rice:

 Is brown rice healthier than white rice?

-Although the 2020 Dietary Guidelines for Americans recommend that half of the grains we consume come from whole grains to increase our intake of fiber and other helpful nutrients and decrease the risk of chronic conditions such as diabetes and heart disease, we do not have to exclude foods such as white rice.
+Although the 2020 Dietary Guidelines for Americans recommend that half of the grains we consume come from whole grains to increase our intake of fiber and other beneficial nutrients and decrease the risk of chronic conditions such as diabetes and heart disease, we do not have to exclude foods such as white rice.
 Plus, it's not often that you're just eating white rice on its own.
-When white rice is paired with other nutritious foods — think a healthy protein source, veggies and healthy fats — the differences between white rice and brown rice are negligible.
+When white rice is paired with other nutritious foods — like a healthy protein source, veggies and healthy fats — the differences between white rice and brown rice are negligible.

 Health benefits of white rice

 Because white rice is missing the bran and the germ—and the fiber and fat content that goes with them—it's a simpler carbohydrate, meaning your body has an easier time breaking it down, allowing for quicker absorption of the nutrients, namely the carbohydrates.
 This makes white rice a great option for people who need a quick source of energy, like athletes or anyone engaging in a longer workout or activity.